ustc-hyin/cd_rethink/README.md

 ### Results of Spurious Improvement Methods

-We provide a script (./scripts/pope_infer_spurious.sh) to reproduce the prediction results of spurious improvement methods.
+We provide a script (./scripts/pope_infer_spurious.sh) to reproduce the prediction results of spurious improvement methods:

 ```bash
 bash ./scripts/pope_infer_spurious.sh